-But it's hard to do when you don't even believe it about yourself.
+But it’s difficult to do when you don’t believe it about yourself.

 So the best thing I can do for your kids is to coach you on your fears so you can show up as the parent they desperately need you to be.

-The best thing you can do for your kids is to invest in yourself to learn to live the abundant life that you want for them.
+The best thing you can do for your kids is to invest in yourself so you can learn to live the abundant life you want for them.

 Then you show them how.

-I once heard that the best gift we can give to our kids is a happy parent.
+I once heard someone say the best gift we can give to our kids is a happy parent.

 I didn’t get it then.
 But now I do.